-Four-wheel anti-lock brake system (ABS)
+Four-wheel anti-lock brake system (ABS) (if equipped)

-This vehicle is equipped with an anti-lock braking system (ABS).
-A noise from the hydraulic pump motor and pulsation in the pedal may be observed during ABS braking events.
+On vehicles equipped with a four-wheel anti-lock braking system (ABS), a noise from the hydraulic pump motor and pulsation in the pedal may be observed during ABS braking events.
 Pedal pulsation coupled with noise while braking under panic conditions or on loose gravel, bumps, wet or snowy roads is normal and indicates proper functioning of the vehicle's anti-lock brake system.
 If the vehicle has continuous vibration or shudder in the steering wheel while braking, the vehicle should be inspected by a qualified service technician.